 Why is the City of Houston celebrating Make Music Day?

-As vaccinations increase, we wanted to join cities around the world celebrating summer via the universal language of music.
+We wanted to join cities around the world celebrating summer via the universal language of music.
 We are a global city, and we want to celebrate our diverse communities with the joy of music!
-City Hall will be lit orange in honor of Make Music Day Houston on Tuesday, June 21, 2022.
+City Hall will be lit orange in honor of Make Music Day Houston on June 21, 2022.

 Who can participate?